overblog/GraphQLBundle/docs/definitions/type-system/interface.md

     /**
      * In this example we resolve types by checking the class of the value, but
-     * it's completely up to you, how you distinguish one value from another.
+     * it's completely up to you how you distinguish one value from another.
      *
      * @param Human|Droid  $value        Value returned by parent resolver
-     * @param TypeResolver $typeResolver Helper service to resolve GraphQL type objects
+     * @param TypeResolver $typeResolver Helper service to resolve GraphQL type objects */ public function characterType($value, TypeResolver $typeResolver): ObjectType {
-     * @return ObjectType
-     */
-    public function characterType($value, TypeResolver $typeResolver): ObjectType
-    {